FAQ

 Can I use a chainsaw?

-Follow the safety precautions below to minimize the risk of interfering with your heart device while using a chainsaw.
+Yes, but exercise extreme caution at all times.
+Follow the safety precautions below to minimise the risk of interference with your heart device while using a chainsaw.

-• Maintain a 6-inch distance between the motor of an electric chainsaw and your heart device.
+• Maintain at least 15cm (6 inches) between the motor of an electric chainsaw and your heart device

-• Maintain a 12-inch distance between the components of the ignition system of a liquid fuel-powered chainsaw and your heart device.
-Also, it is better to use one that is built with the spark plug located away from the handgrips.
+• Maintain at least 30cm (12 inches) between the ignition system components of a petrol chainsaw and your heart device.
+Where possible, use a model with the spark plug positioned away from the handgrips

-• Immediately stop cutting and turn off your chainsaw if you start feeling lightheaded, dizzy, or you believe your implantable defibrillator has delivered a shock
+• Stop cutting and switch off the chainsaw immediately if you feel lightheaded, dizzy, or believe your ICD has delivered a shock

 • Do not work on the engine while it is running

-• Do not touch the coil, distributor, or spark plug cables of a running engine
+• Do not touch the coil, distributor, or spark plug leads of a running engine

 Can I use a welder?

-Work in a dry area with dry gloves and shoes
+Work in a dry area wearing dry gloves and footwear

-Maintain a 2-foot (60cm) distance between the welding arc and heart device
+Maintain at least 60cm (2 feet) between the welding arc and your heart device

-Keep the welding cables close together and as far away as possible from your heart device.
-Place the welding unit approximately 5 feet from the work area.
+Keep welding cables close together and as far from your device as possible.
+Position the welding unit approximately 1.5 metres (5 feet) from the work area

-Connect the ground clamp to the metal as close to the point of welding as possible.
-Arrange the work so the handle and rod will not contact the metal being welded if they are accidentally dropped.
+Connect the earth clamp to the metal as close to the point of welding as possible

-Wait several seconds between attempts when having difficulty starting a weld
+Wait a few seconds between attempts when having difficulty starting a weld

-Immediately stop welding and step away from the area if you start feeling lightheaded, dizzy, or you believe your implantable defibrillator has delivered a shock
+Stop welding immediately and move away from the area if you feel lightheaded, dizzy, or believe your ICD has delivered a shock

 Unlike most other household power tools, welding with currents above 160 amps may have a higher tendency to temporarily affect the normal function of your pacemaker or implantable defibrillator.